This EDGE class is loaded. Multiple first-rounders, elite Day 2 value, and scheme-diverse talent.

 Key traits: First-step burst (elite), power (elite), hand technique (above average), bend (above average), versatility (above average).

-Bailey led all college edge defenders with a 93.3 PFF overall grade and a 93.8 pass-rush grade in 2025.
-His 81 total pressures were second in the nation, and his 41.7% true pass-rush win rate was the highest in the class — the only edge above 40%.
-He's the best pure speed rusher in the draft with a 4.52 forty and relentless motor.
+Bailey was the most dominant pure pass rusher in college football in 2025.
+On tape, his speed-to-power conversion is exceptional — he closes on quarterbacks before tackles can set their feet, then converts his rush into violent contact at the point of attack.
+His 81 total pressures were second in the nation, and his true pass-rush win rate above 40% was the highest in the class — the only edge defender above that mark.
+He ran a 4.52 forty at the combine, confirming the elite burst that shows up every snap on film.
 His frame (250 lbs) raises questions about holding up against the run at the NFL level, but as a designated pass rusher from Day 1, he's an immediate impact player.

 Key traits: First-step burst (elite), bend (elite), hand technique (above average), power (average), run defense (developing).